bagisto/bagisto-docs/docs/1.x/introduction/upgrade-to-latest-bagisto.md

   - [Download From Official Bagisto Site](https://bagisto.com/en/download/)
   - [Download From Github](https://github.com/bagisto/bagisto)

+- After downloading the Bagisto zip file, you need to extract where you want to deploy it.
-- After downloading the latest version, run the specified commands in the terminal,
+- After extract the file, you need to go to the root folder of the extracted folder and run the below command in the terminal.

   ~~~sh
   composer create-project